 A skiing holiday would not be complete without enjoying some of Meribel’s famous apres ski evening entertainment, when the lifts close the bars come alive to the sound of live music & local DJ’s spinning the latest tunes.

 We would recommend starting off your late afternoon/early evening entertainment at La Folie Douce, located just below the mid-station Saulire gondola, the music and entertainment kicks off around 3pm.
 The ‘Folie’ generally closes with the last lifts (430pm early season and nearer to 5pm from mid-February), after which time the bars in town are getting into full swing.
-Head to Jacks Bar at La Chaudanne for good live music from local bands, or to Lodge du Village (The LDV) in Meribel Village for similar.
+Head into Meribel Centre for good live music from local bands, or to Lodge du Village (The LDV) in Meribel Village for similar.
 Especially good on a Tuesday evening for (in my opinion) one of the very best entertainers in the Three Valleys.
 “Bring Your Sisters” a superb cover band who really know how to get the party started.

 Other apres bars include; Barometer (for a more relaxed atmosphere) etc etc